The page has been translated by Gen AI.

 • Exact kNN

-• This is a similarity metric (Euclidean distance or cosine similarity, etc.) in vector space for the point.
+• This is a similarity metric in the vector space for the given point (e.g., Euclidean distance or cosine similarity).

 • aNN(approximate Knn) :

-• Finding the nearest neighbors in such high-dimensional vectors is very difficult, so you need to think about the most efficient method.
+• Finding the nearest neighbor in such high-dimensional vectors is very difficult, so we need to consider the most efficient method.

-• There are several methods, but it is common to sacrifice accuracy to improve speed.
+• There are various methods, but it is common to sacrifice accuracy to improve speed.

-• This means that aNN algorithms do not always guarantee the true K nearest vector search results.
+• This means that the aNN algorithm does not always guarantee the true K nearest vector search results.

 • Elasticsearch uses the HNSW algorithm for aNN search.